 - Examples of generalizable adaptations and applications of effective cooperation between Dutch stakeholders within complex systems concerning issues as procedures or in bringing about the needed diversity in solutions and perspectives.

 - Early, executable and regular recommendations, on the base of examples, for scaling and application in Dutch businesses, social organizations, knowledge institutions and the government.

 - Examples of steps/interventions that improve effective cooperation between different stakeholders from the Netherlands and foreign partners, which effectively and structurally contribute to reducing the chance of irresponsible investments.

 - Design, test, evaluate and realize one or more early warning system(s) that in particular help investors but also other stakeholders to structurally reduce the chance on abuses and conflicts of (the planning and/or implementation of) interventions.

 - Regular input in international processes, roundtables, coalitions, congresses etc., in which the ambitions and recommendations of the Netherlands are maximally shared, discussed and picked up on areas concerning policy coherence, impact improvement and sustainability in line with the VGGT.

 Learning about, and development and application of practical solutions that lead to better land governance are central in the multi-stakeholder process.
 The backbone of this process is comprised of a few periodic dialogue sessions with mainly decision makers, in which merely lessons learned, the relevancy and the possibility for generalisation, the chances for influence, alterations within organizations and/or partnerships etc. will be discussed and agreed upon.
 To maximize the effects of these discussions, representatives of organizations who can actually influence policy and regulations within own organizations and sectors participate in these sessions.
 These periodic dialogues are chaired by the minister for Foreign Trade and Development Cooperation.
-These sessions form the high level component of the LG MSD process.
+These sessions form the high level component of the LANDdialogue.